 'Refused Classification' (RC) category will be narrowed down a little and renamed to the more sensible tag, 'Prohibited'.

 The ALRC first recommended that RC be renamed Prohibited to avoid confusion:

-The plain meaning of the term is confusing, because content that is 'Refused Classification' has, in fact, received a classification.
-That is, the term is open to misunderstanding, because it does not make it clear that the content has been
+plain meaning of the term is confusing, because content that is 'Refused Classification' has, in fact, received a classification.
+That is, the term is open to misunderstanding, because it does not make it clear that the content has been subject to a

-But the regulation should be refined to protect minors from accessing the content.
-The ALRC conceded that it would not be possible for the Classification Board to classify all adult content online, suggesting that ISPs should take reasonable
+the regulation should be refined to protect minors from accessing the content.
+The ALRC conceded that it would not be possible for the Classification Board to classify all adult content online, suggesting that ISPs should take reasonable steps to

 Government politicians have said little so far about the recommendations.
 However the Pirate Party have responded.

 Pirate Party Australia has welcomed some of the recommendations made by the Australian Law Reform Commission (ALRC) about reforming

 Several recommendations in the ALRC's final report conform to the Pirate Party's policies, the party said in a statement.
 David W. Campbell, Party President said that the recommendation to use the term Prohibited